-While speaking with a gardening friend this past weekend, he asked me what spring blooming bulbs would be best for attracting bees.
-This friend of mine certainly put a bee in my bonnet, as it affirmed my thoughts on the important role bees play in our world.
-Most flowers are pollinated by insects as opposed to wind, and this pollination is necessary for the reproduction of seeds and blooms on fruits, vegetables, and flowering plants.
-Not only is it vital to a plant’s survival, but pollen is also necessary for the reproduction of more bees, as bees feed off of pollen as a necessary protein.
+While speaking with a gardening friend this past weekend, he asked me what spring-blooming bulbs would be best for attracting bees.
+This friend of mine certainly put a bee in my bonnet.
+It affirmed my thoughts on the important role bees play.
+Most flowers are pollinated by insects as opposed to wind.
+This pollination is necessary for the reproduction of seeds and blooms on fruits, vegetables, and flowering plants.
+Pollination is vital to a plant’s survival.
+Pollen is also necessary for the reproduction of more bees, as bees feed off of pollen as a necessary protein.

 Life is the flower for which love is the honey.